 To establish your authenticated connection, you first register your Microsoft Office 365 application in your Azure Active Directory (using your personal, work, and/or school Microsoft Office 365 account).
 When registering your application, you assign the Microsoft Graph API permissions that specify the resources a Robot can access on your behalf.

 After registering your Microsoft Office 365 application, Azure Active Directory assigns a unique application (client) ID that you enter in the Microsoft Office 365 Scope activity.
 The ApplicationID is used to collect the necessary information about your registered app to initiate authentication.

-How do I register my app and assign permission?
+How to register your app and assign permissions

 To learn more about registering your application and assigning permission, see the Setup guide.
 This guide provides step-by-step instructions to configure your Microsoft Office 365 application for automation.